biothings/biothings.api/docs/doc/studio_tutorial.rst

 We can easily create a new datasource and integrate data using **BioThings Studio**, by declaring a `data plugin`.
 Such plugin is defined by:

 * a folder containing a `manifest.json` file, where the parser and the input file location are declared
+* all necessary files supporting the declarations in the manifest, such as a python file containing the parsing function for instance.

 This folder must be located in the plugins directory (by default ``/data/biothings_studio/plugins``, where the **Hub** monitors changes and reloads itself accordingly to register data plugins.
 Another way to declare such plugin is to register a github repository,